-Master's DegreesBaylor's Department of Journalism, Public Relations and New Media offers a Master of Arts and the unique Master of International Journalism degrees that combine relevant, stimulating courses with practical training to further prepare you for work in news-editorial, PR, photojournalism, foreign correspondence or international mass media settings, or to continue work toward a doctorate.
+Master's DegreesBaylor's Department of Journalism, Public Relations and New Media offers both a Master of Arts and a Master of International Journalism.
+Both degrees combine relevant, stimulating courses with practical training to further prepare students for work in news-editorial, PR, photojournalism, new media, foreign correspondence, research, and/or teaching.

 Master of Arts

-The M.A. is an academically focused degree requiring 36 hours, including three hours for a thesis or major project.
+The M.A. is a research-focused degree requiring 36 hours, including three hours for a thesis or major project.
 A major project or thesis proposal must be approved before students begin work.

-Students work with the graduate director to design a program that meets their goals.
+Studentswork with the graduate director to design a rigorous program that meets their goals.

 Master of International Journalism

-The M.I.J degree prepares graduates for careers in foreign correspondence or in international mass media and is an interdisciplinary degree.
-The M.I.J. is multidisciplinary in nature, requiring 30 semester hours of course work and a 6-hour internship abroad.
+The M.I.J is an interdisciplinary degree that prepares graduates for careers in foreign correspondence and/or in international mass media.
+The M.I.J. requires 30 semester hours of course work and a six-hour internship abroad.